400: An Afrikan Epic

 With 400: An Afrikan Epic, Lomax celebrates the resilience, brilliance, strength, genius, and creativity of a people who continue to endure while offering an inspired view of the future.

-Dr. Lomax is grateful to have support from the Wexner Center for the Arts, the Johnstone Fund for New Music, and the Kridler Family.
+Dr. Lomax is grateful to have support from the Wexner Center for the Arts, the Johnstone Fund for New Music, the Lomax Family, and the Kridler Family.

 Release Date: 1/23/19